ddvk/remarkable-touchgestures/readme.md

 ## Features

-touch with 2 finger around 10cm apart to enable/disable
+touch with 2 fingers, around 8cm apart to enable/disable

-swipe up to show current time (by default UTC, timezone info needs to be set on the device)
+swipe down to show current time (by default UTC, timezone info needs to be set on the device)

 *when enabled*: